heycatch/goshikimori/graphql/README.md

 func main() {
   c := conf()

+  // The first parameter is the values of the manga; values: "id", "name", "score", "volumes", "chapters", "releasedOn{year}".
-  // The first parameter is the name of the manga; name: "initial d".
+  // The second parameter is the name of the manga; name: "initial d".
   // Now let's move on to the interface:
   //    1) limit: 1;
   //    2) score: 8;